teo-0128/notes/note-cs61b/note-cs61b.md

 #### empty list

-- benefits of SLList vs. IniList so far:
+- benefits of SLList vs. IntList so far:
   1. faster size() method than would have been convenient for IntList
   2. User of an SLList never sees the IntList class
 - also it's easy to represent the empty list by setting first to null